blbadger/blbadger.github.io/vision-transformers.md

 Note the lack of consistent wavelet weight patterns in the input convolution, even after training (and even after extensive pretraining on weakly [supervised](https://arxiv.org/abs/2201.08371)).
 This observation may explain why [Xaio and colleagues](https://arxiv.org/pdf/2106.14881.pdf) found that replacing the strided input processing convolutions above with 4 layers of 3x3 convolutions (followed by one 1x1 layer) improves vision transformer training stability and convergence as well as ImageNet test accuracy.

-### Why representation accuracy is constant with increased depth in Vision Transformers
+### Representation quality decreases slowly with depth

-One may wonder why the first colutional layer of ResNet50 provides a representation that is far more accurate than the input processing convolution of ViT Base 32.
-Certainly ViT B 32's first layer convolutions are not as efficient as they could be in encoding the input (as many are approximately randomly weighted), but it is also worth remembering that this layer's output is only $\mathtt{768x7x7=37632}$, which when compared with the $\mathtt{64x112x112=802816}$ element output of the first convolution of ResNet50 is very small indeed and would not be expected to be capable of copying an arbitrary input of size $\mathtt{3x224x224=150528}$.

-For a more interpretable experiment we can instead substitute a trained input processing convolutional layer from a trained vision transformer, and chain this layer to the rest of a model from an untrained ViT.
+Being that the input convolutional stem to the smaller ViT models is not capable of accurately representing an input, to understand later layers' representation capability we can substitute a trained input processing convolutional layer from a trained vision transformer, and chain this layer to the rest of a model from an untrained ViT.

 ```python
 class NewVit(nn.Module):